Lampeter-Strasburg Marching Band

 Amy graduated with a bachelor’s degree in Environmental Systems Engineering in May 2018.
 After graduation, Amy was married to her husband, Jason, in June.
 She is thankful to have had lasting experiences in the marching band community in both high school and college, and is excited to be back in Lancaster to work with her Alma Mater.

 Percussion Instructor Scott MacFeat joined the L-S Marching Band staff in 2018, but his career as a drummer has spanned more than three decades since 1986, when he was three years old.
 Scott took drumming lessons for 15 years from local jazz teacher Larry Donley and drummed his way through Hempfield High School as a member of Marching Band, Jazz Band, Pit Orchestra, Orchestra, Talent Shows, Pep Band, etc. He graduated Hempfield in 2001, and, in the intervening years, has been teaching drumming lessons part time.

-Scott graduated from Lancaster Bible College in 2008 with a bachelor's degree in Pastoral Ministry, and he will finish a master's degree in Biblical Studies at Capital Seminary, LBC in July 2019.
-Scott is Associate Pastor of Refton Brethren in Christ Church, a position that includes student ministry, adult community groups, preaching, and technology.
-He is a co-host of The LS Collective Podcast with three other youth pastors in the area.
+Scott graduated from Lancaster Bible College in 2008 with a bachelor's degree in Pastoral Ministry, and he completed a master's degree in Biblical Studies at Capital Seminary, LBC in July 2019.
+Scott is Pastor of Refton Brethren in Christ Church.

 Scott has been married to his wife Amanda since 2007 and have adopted their son Alex and daughter Morgan.